 By using Choosers, you help provide a consistent user experience throughout the Windows Phone platform.
-For more information, see Launchers and Choosers for Windows Phone.
+For more information, see Launchers and Choosers for Windows Phone 8.

 Memory allocated for the Camera Capture Task does not count toward total application memory use.
 This helps minimize the amount of memory your application uses to capture photos, which is particularly important when your application runs on a lower-memory device.
-For more information, see Developing apps for lower-memory phones.
+For more information, see Developing apps for lower-memory phones for Windows Phone 8.

 When testing the camera capture task using the emulator, press F7 while the task is active to capture a photo.